 Several times a year we use Celtic Liturgies, Healing Liturgies, and Children’s Holy Communion.
 As part of our heritage we occasionally worship God using the liturgy of Morning Prayer.

 We rejoice when people feel the call of God to seek Holy Baptism.
 The Sacrament of Baptism usually takes place during Sunday worship.
 Baptism is the foundation of our faith.
 We believe we are called to live into our Baptismal Covenant.
-Information on Baptism may be find it in our Parish Guidelines by clicking here.
+Information on Baptism may be found in our Parish Guidelines by clicking here.

 In addition, we worship God and explore life through other liturgies (worship services).
 Some of these are called Pastoral Offices.
 These include: